kubewarden/docs/docs/security/threat-model.md

 ## Threat ID 16 - Attacker mounts a privileged node hostpath allowing  modification of Webhook controller configuration
-An attacker, who has rights to deploy hostPath volumes with workloads, creates a volume  which allows for access to the admission controller pod’s files.
+An attacker, who has rights to deploy hostPath volumes with workloads, creates a volume that allows for access to the admission controller pod’s files.

 **Mitigation**
 Admission controller uses restrictive policies to prevent privileged  workloads